shervinea/cheatsheet-translation/ru/cs-221-logic-models.md

 **43. Remark: it can take exponential time to apply this rule, as each application generates a clause that has a subset of the propositional symbols.**

-&#10230; Remark: it can take exponential time to apply this rule, as each application generates a clause that has a subset of the propositional symbols.
+&#10230; Примечание: it can take exponential time to apply this rule, as each application generates a clause that has a subset of the propositional symbols.

 <br>